coderforlife/py-seg-tools/README.txt

 === Python MRC Image Conversion Tools ===

 These scritps require NumPy, SciPy, and PIL (python-imaging).
+An optional module is h5py which is required for reading v7.3 MATLAB images.

 On Linux you can install them using something similar to:
- $ sudo yum install numpy scipy python-imaging
+ $ sudo yum install numpy scipy python-imaging libhdf5-dev
+ $ sudo easy_install h5py
-On Windows I recommend installing Python(x,y).
+On Windows I recommend installing Python(x,y) which includes everything.

 Currently there are three Python scripts:
  * mrc2stack